krakend/playground-community/README.md

 	Date: Sat, 24 Jun 2017 12:24:12 GMT
 	Transfer-Encoding: chunked

-## Add your demo endpoints and middleware integrations!
+## Contribute!

-Do you want to add a new router?
-Just some other endpoints that might help others?
-Please sends a pull request!
+This repository is the place for everyone to start using KrakenD.
+Maybe we are too used to KrakenD and we don't realize what would be good to include here for a starter.
+If it doesn't help you good enough or you think that you can add other demo endpoints or middleware integrations, please open a pull request!

 Thanks!